APTrust/dart/README.md

 DART 2 is the current, stable version of DART.
 It runs on Mac, Windows, and Linux.

-We have a DART 3 alpha available, but it's not yet steady enough for production use.
+We have a DART 3 beta available, but it's not yet steady enough for production use.
 If you're starting with DART, start with DART 2.

 ## DART 2 Installation